-Today, the palette of beeswax use in skincare is being increasingly broadened.
-Skincare products that employ beeswax today come in different shapes and perform different purposes.
-Beeswax is used in quality moisturizers, various skincare gels, creams and ointments, and last but not least, many makeup products.
-However, beeswax remains an unlikely, fringe product, which makes many people oblivious to its use and benefits.
+Today, the way yellow beeswax is used in skincare is being increasingly broadened.
+Skincare products that employ beeswax have different purposes.
+Beeswax is used in quality moisturizers, various skincare gels, creams, ointments, and many makeup products.
+However, many people are oblivious to its benefits.

-As we mentioned above, beeswax (also known as cera alba) has a long history of use by humans.
-It is naturally produced by honey bees, or technically known as the genus Apis, but you already know that.
+As mentioned above, beeswax (also known as cera alba) has a long history of use by humans.
+It is naturally produced by honey bees, technically known as the genus Apis.
 What you probably don’t know is that beeswax has a very specific chemical structure, belonging to the category of chemical substances known as esters.
-Esters, or also referred to as wax esters (because there are other kinds of esters), are made up of fatty acids and additional long-chain alcohols.
+Esters, also called wax esters, are made up of fatty acids and additional long-chain alcohols.

-In short, using beeswax can forms a protective barrier on the skin's surface, protecting your skin from environmental irritants and harsh weather.
-This also makes beeswax an efficient covering material for the already present water molecules within your skin and on top of it.
-That helps our skin retain its moisture and protect it from drying up.
-However, this protective layer of beeswax over the skin is particularly good for preventing acne, since it doesn’t clog up our pores.
+In short, beeswax can form a protective barrier on the skin's surface, protecting your skin from environmental irritants and harsh weather.
+This also makes beeswax an efficient material for the water molecules in your skin and on top of it.
+That helps our skin retain moisture and protect it from drying up.

 In short, these are some of the main benefits of beeswax: